An editorial · Vol. I · Boca Raton, FL · 2026

 3. My children will be stuck with the debt.

-HECMs are non-recourse loans.
-Neither the borrower nor their heirs can ever owe more than the home's value at the time of sale.
+FHA-insured HECMs are non-recourse loans.
+Under HUD's rules, the borrower (and their heirs) cannot owe more than the appraised value of the home at the time of sale, provided the heirs follow HUD's procedural and timeline requirements at loan maturity.
+Heirs typically have 30 days from the maturity notice to indicate their intent and up to 6 months to act, with possible 90-day extensions per HUD guidelines.
 If the loan balance exceeds the sale price, FHA mortgage insurance covers the difference.
 Heirs can pay off the balance and keep the home, sell the home and keep the remaining equity, or walk away with no personal liability.
+Non-recourse provisions on proprietary (non-FHA) reverse mortgages vary by lender and product.

 The fear underneath: Legacy guilt.
 Fear of harming children.